Join Opinion page team for Zoom chat with Shannon Riggs and Libby Tobey with Pop Cycle

-The Arizona Daily Star Opinion team will host our weekly reader chat Thursday, Dec.
+The Arizona Daily Star Opinion team will host its weekly reader chat Thursday, Dec.
 9, at 2 p.m.
 Our special guests will be Shannon Riggs and Libby Tobey with Pop Cycle.

-Pop Cycle is a women-owned small business focused on localism, sustainability, reclaimed materials, locally sourced and supporting local artists.
+Pop Cycle is a female-owned small business focused on localism, sustainability, reclaimed materials and supporting local artists.
 Learn more about Pop Cycle and get some great gift ideas!

 If you would like to join the conversation Thursday, email Opinion coordinator Sara Brown at sbrown@tucson.com, and she will email you the Zoom link; or, here is the meeting ID: 935 4617 8115 and password: 346308.
 Or use this link to connect to the Zoom meeting https://zoom.us/j/93546178115?pwd=cmNjNDZRaG9IUXliZGtvYkNGZTZsUT09